Warith Deen Mohammed: Personal life

 Warith Deen Mohammed's first wife was Shirley Mohammed, with whom he had four children.
 By 1994, according to The Los Angeles Times, Mohammed had been married four times and had fathered eight children.
 Mohammed married Khadija Siddeeq in 2004.
 Mohammed's eldest child Laila Mohammed stated that Warith Deen practiced polygamy.
 However this polygamy assertion is disputed within the community.

-Beyond his public role in religion and politics, Mohammed was involved in real estate, import clothing and skin care.
+Beyond his public role in religion and politics, Mohammed was involved in real estate, clothing imports, and skin care.
 During his excommunications from the Nation of Islam in his 30s, he served as a laborer.
-Imam Mohammed was also a businessman and endeavored to promote business among those that accepted to follow his leadership example.

 Death

 Mohammed died in Chicago in early September 2008 of a likely heart attack.
 His body was found in his home by his assistant Rafa Muhammad on Tuesday September 9.
 In addition to cardiovascular disease, Mohammed suffered from diabetes.

 According to the Final Call newspaper, "The Janazah prayer service was delayed for close to an hour so the huge crowd that had assembled could be organized and situated."
 The Chicago Tribune wrote that 8,000 Muslims attended his funeral.
-His funeral was held at the Islamic Foundation Masjid in Villa Park, Illinois.
+His funeral was held at the Islamic Foundation in Villa Park, Illinois.
 Imam W.D.
 Mohammed was buried at Mount Glenwood Memory Gardens (South) Glenwood, Cook County, Illinois.